kevincaicedo/rust-jsc/README.md

 [![Crates.io](https://img.shields.io/crates/v/rust-jsc.svg)](https://crates.io/crates/rust-jsc)
 [![Docs.rs](https://docs.rs/rust_jsc/badge.svg)](https://docs.rs/rust_jsc)

-Rust-JSC is a Rust library that provides a low-level binding for the JavaScriptCore engine.
+Rust-JSC is a Rust library that provides a High-level binding for the JavaScriptCore engine.
 It allows you to interact with JavaScript code from your Rust applications.

 ## Features

-- Low-level binding to the JavaScriptCore engine
+- High-level binding to the JavaScriptCore engine
 - Extended API to interact with JavaScriptCore
+- Support for ES Modules
-- Support for esmodules
+- Support for rust native modules (Synthetic Modules)

 ## Installation